What to do & Where to go as a Solo female traveler in Bali?

 Solo Female Traveler in Bali #3 – Cook

 Indonesia is made up of 6,000 inhabited islands and over 300 ethnic groups, contributing to a cuisine of diverse cultural influence and intense flavours.
-During a cooking class in Bali, you are likely to find yourself in a rustically charming semi-outdoor kitchen, overlooking terraced rice paddies and nearly drunk with bliss at the wafting aromas, simmered in the traditional way.
+During a cooking class in Bali with a chef, you are likely to find yourself in a rustically charming semi-outdoor kitchen, overlooking terraced rice paddies and nearly drunk with bliss at the wafting aromas, simmered in the traditional way.
 You will visit the markets with a local, opening up a whole new world of previously unknown spices, fruits, and vegetables.
 Creatively inspired by a culture that brings art into all it does, you will experience cooking with fragrant seeds, roots, and vegetables all enriched by germination in mineral infused volcanic soils.
 Taking a culinary adventure combined with hiking in the east of Bali (For those who don’t feel like hiking, this cooking class can be combined to a fishing adventure, or even mountain biking.) or a private cooking class with a balinese family are also two unique experiences to bring out your inner chef and take home skills to last a lifetime.
 Among, all the options of things to do when travelling Bali as a solo female, cooking is a wonderfully nurturing and indulgent activity.

 Solo Female Traveler in Bali #4 – Adventure

 Bali offers an array of adventurous activities that will get your adrenaline pumping and offer you the perfect opportunity for solo female traveler in Bali to work through fears and ignite the dormant fire within you!
-Depending on what “floats your boat” you might try paragliding, whitewater rafting by night, horse riding, or even sea walking!
+Depending on what “floats your boat” you might try paragliding, whitewater rafting by night, bath & breakfast with elephants, or even sea walking!

 You could even adventure off the island and meet fellow solo travelers by joining a cruise to the neighbouring Island of Lembongan.
 Imagine yourself on board a luxurious catamaran and making lifetime connections while on your way to an island of stunning beauty and colourful underwater gardens.
 It doesn’t get any better than this!